-But there is another significant aspect to "All That Heaven Allows" and that is leading life on your terms rather than those around you.
+But there is another significant aspect to "All That Heaven Allows" and that is leading life on your terms rather than for those around you.
 It is tied in with the story of sacrifice but we watch as Cary comes to realise through Ron and his friends that he leads life on his terms with no fear.
-And it is this layer which gives this tale of romance, sacrifice and heart break so much more meaning and there are more layers than just these which combine to make a compelling and touching story.
+And it is this layer which gives this tale of romance, sacrifice and heart break so much more meaning.
+And there are more layers than just these which combine to mak eit such a compelling and touching story.

 And then making all of this come to life is Jane Wyman and Rock Hudson who ironically whilst playing a couple who are supposedly separated by age the real age difference was relatively small.
-Wyman as Cary is not only beautiful but she creates this wonderful character who on one hand has found love and purpose again yet on the other is chained to her life by those closest to her and social expectations.
-And then there is Hudson who is every ounce the easy going young man who lives life with a freedom by not being afraid.
-Both make interesting characters but also create this air of romance which brings a scene to life with real electricity as they get close.
+Jane Wyman as Cary is not only beautiful but she creates this wonderful character who on one hand has found love and purpose again yet on the other is chained to her life by those closest to her and social expectations.
+And then there is Rock Hudson who is every ounce the easy going young man who lives life with a freedom by not being afraid.
+Both make interesting characters but also create this air of romance which brings a scene to life with such great chemistry.

 What this all boils down to is that "All That Heaven Allows" is a melodrama but also much more with Douglas Sirk demonstrating that an obvious set up can become so much more by focusing on what lies beneath.
 It is touching and powerful, beautiful and romantic and features brilliant performances from Jane Wyman and Rock Hudson who set the screen alight with their chemistry.